polyformproject/polyform-licenses/polyform.md

 ## Acceptance

-In order to get any license under these terms, you must agree to them.
-These terms are both obligations under your agreement and conditions to all your licenses.
-The licensor may not end your agreement, or revoke any of your licenses, except per [Violations](#violations) and [Patent Defense](#patent-defense).
+In order to get any license under these terms, you must agree to them, as strict obligations under your agreement and conditions to all your licenses.

 ## Copyright License